mcmah309/rust_core/lib/src/result/README.md

 String makeHamburger() {
   // Who catches this??
-  // How do we know we won't forget to catch this??
-  // What is the context around this error?? throw "Hmm something went wrong making the hamburger.";
+  // How do we know we won't forget to catch this?? throw "Hmm something went wrong making the hamburger.";
 }
 ```